burdiuz/traceability-matrices/README.md

 - `--target-dir` - required, path to directory with coverage reports.
 - `--output-dir` - required, path to folder where generated HTML files should be stored
-- `--compact` - optional, uses compact variant of HTML table, categories displayed as rows instead of columns.
+- `--compact=true` - optional, uses compact variant of HTML table, categories displayed as rows instead of columns.
 Default value is false.
 Might be preferable way of rendering features with deep structures.
+- `--force-cleanup=true` - will remove all contents of output folder before generating new content.

 Example: